GuiPimenta-Dev/lambda-forge-docs/docs/examples/page8.md

-# Developing a Serverless Chatbot with ChatGPT, Amazon Lex and DynamoDB
+# Developing a Serverless Telegram Chatbot with OpenAI and DynamoDB

 Coming soon...